When you sit inside the bright orange Audi Q8 concept car, you're greeted with a minimalist interior with no knobs and few physical buttons.

 "What we're showing now is there's no need for a phone," he continues.
 "It's the Android operating system being embedded in the car.
 So no phone required, and the screen is being powered by the computer in the car, running Android."

-The apps, infotainment system, and even the windows, sunroof, air conditioning and any connected devices, such as Philip Hue light bulbs and Nest thermostats at home, are all based on and connected through the Android platform.
+The apps, infotainment system, and even the windows, sunroof, and any connected devices, such as Philip Hue light bulbs and Nest thermostats at home, are all based on and connected through the Android platform.

 What's more, Google Assistant is a key part of the system, letting drivers use a button on the steering wheel or voice commands to call up Google's digital helper when they need an update on the weather, directions to the nearest sushi restaurant, or any other query.